Layers

 Reset

-Press the back arrow in the top right to reset all layers according to the current Channels per layer
+Press the back arrow in the top right to reset all layers according to the current Channels per layer setting.

 Editing a layer

-view you can see all assigned channels at the bottom.
+The Layer Setup view displays all assigned channels at the bottom.
 You can drag them to change the order of the channels.
+Use the menu's + button to add IDCAs or blank items.

 Target Mix

-option allows you to select which mix of a channel you want to add to the layer.
+The Target Mix option allows you to select which mix of a channel you want to add to the layer.

-This is useful if you want for example to be able to change an FX send for your main vocals without using sends on faders.
+This is useful if you want, for example, to be able to change an FX send for your main vocals without using sends on faders.

-but with different target mixes.
+In the following example I'm adding 3x Ch 1 but with different target mixes.
 As you can see in the mixer view, each fader now controls the send level to the selected mix.